 - Serious Facilities issues

 What you need to do now!

 Provide Your Contact Information.
-If you have not already done so, please provide your most current contact information now by logging into the student or faculty/staff portal at my.northeastern.edu and following the appropriate instructions below.
+If you have not already done so, please provide your most current contact information now by logging into the Student Hub (Students) or Workday Portal (Faculty/Staff) and following the appropriate instructions below.
 The information you provide is kept completely confidential and will only be used to provide updates to the NU Alert system.

 For Faculty/ Staff:

 Follow the steps below to keep your information up to date:

 - Log in to the Workday system